alpacahq/example-scalping/README.md

 multiple symbols concurrently using this async loop.

 We keep track of each symbol state in a separate `ScalpAlgo` class instance.
-That way, everything stays simple without complex data struture and easy to read.
+That way, everything stays simple without complex data structure and easy to read.
 The `main()` function creates the algo instance for each symbol and creates streaming object to listen the bar events.
 As soon as we receive a minute bar, we invoke event handler for each symbol.